Epicodus-MT/MemoryCare/README.md

 #### By _**Mara Timberlake**_

 ## Description
-_This is an Android Application for the loved ones of a patient with Memory Loss._
+_This is an Android Application for the loved ones of a community with Memory Loss._

 ## Specifications
 |Behavior|Input|Output|